 Pathology assistants are trained to prepare and procure surgical specimens, prepare autopsies, process laboratory specimens, complete macroscopic examinations, record findings, and render provisional diagnoses to be reviewed by the supervising pathologist.
 Pathology assistants may also engage in personnel management and supervision, documentation, staff training, compliance, quality control, budgeting, and other high-level administrative tasks that free the pathologist to practice.

-From 2022 to 2032, the Bureau of Labor Statistics (2023) predicts that the demand for physician assistants will grow by 27 percent—a rate that is nine times the national average for all occupations.
+From 2023 to 2033, the Bureau of Labor Statistics (2024) predicts that the demand for physician assistants will grow by 28 percent—a rate that is seven times the national average for all occupations.
 Note that the BLS classified pathologists’ assistants as physician assistants.

 Become a Biotechnology Scientist